grimme-lab/qc2-teaching/doc/scf.rst

 There are many possible choices, like atom centered basis functions (Slater-type, Gaussian-type, ...) plain waves, wavelets, ...
-This is one of the most important choices for every quantum chemistry code, usually a single kind of functions is supported which is limiting the chemical systems which can be calculated with this.
+This is one of the most important choices for every quantum chemistry code, usually, a single kind of functions is supported which is limiting the chemical systems that can be calculated with this.
-The most common distinction is made between codes that support periodic boundary conditions or not, while periodic boundary conditions are naturally included in plain wave and wavelet based programs, extra effort has to be put into codes using Gaussian-type basis function to support this kind of calculations.
+The most common distinction is made between codes that support periodic boundary conditions or not, while periodic boundary conditions are naturally included in plain wave and wavelet based programs, extra effort has to be put into codes using Gaussian-type basis functions to support this kind of calculation.
-Also most wavefunction centered programs use atom centered orbitals since the resulting integrals are easier to solve.
+Also, most wavefunction centered programs use atom centered orbitals since the resulting integrals are easier to solve.
 Here the exception from the rule is quite common in our field of research and usually offers a unique competitive edge.